 - § 15. - (a) An employer must grant an employee leave of up to a total of 8 hours during any school year, and no more than 4 hours of which may be taken on any given day, to attend school conferences or classroom activities related to the employee's child if the conference or classroom activities cannot be scheduled during non-work hours; however, no leave may be taken by an employee of an employer that is subject to this Act unless the employee has exhausted all accrued vacation leave, personal leave, compensatory leave and any other leave that may be granted to the employee except sick leave and disability leave.
-Before arranging attendance at the conference or activity, the employee shall provide the employee is required to utilize the visitation right.
+Before arranging attendance at the conference or activity, the employee shall provide the employer with a written request for leave at least 7 days in advance of the time the employee is required to utilize the visitation right.
 In emergency situations, no more than 24 hours notice shall be required.
 The employee must consult with the employer to schedule the leave so as not to disrupt unduly the operations of the employer. - (b) Nothing in this Act requires that the leave be paid. - (c) For regularly scheduled, non-emergency visitations, schools shall make time available for visitation during regular school hours and evening hours.